ClusterHQ/flocker/docs/architecture.rst

 Responsibility for configuring and hosting these DNS records is beyond the scope of Flocker.
 When one of the hosts has failed and well-behaved client software selects that host's address from DNS, the client software will try again with the other address.

-The master host needs to expose the user system to the network as if the user system were a ¨normal¨, non-Flocker system (or as close to this as possible).
+The master host needs to expose the user system to the network as if the user system were a “normal”, non-Flocker system (or as close to this as possible).
 The slave host needs to perform the proxying described above.

 Both the master and the slave hosts need to expose information about their internal state for debugging and general informational purposes.